Prevent Workplace Back Injuries: Causes, Prevention, and Safety Tips

 Stretching, Twisting, and Reaching

-Excessive or sudden movements lead to spinal muscle and ligament strain.
+Excessive or sudden movements strain spinal muscles and ligaments.

 Prolonged Static Positions

-• People should take regular movement breaks and use ergonomic furniture to prevent these risks.
+Prevention: Take regular movement breaks and use ergonomic furniture.

 Overexertion and Fatigue